 for spiritual food — on Karl Marx: here is the National Academic Theater named after Yanka Kupala, the Central House of Officers, Alexander Square;

 for the indescribable atmosphere and cool photos — to the Revolutionary and Komsomolskaya.
 After reconstruction, they look just magical!

 50 attractions: are you sure that's all?

 Oh, no, even after our guide you can be sure: Minsk will still surprise you!
 And we will show you life hacking how to get new impressions from what you have already seen: go with us on a tour of the evening Minsk!
 Romance rolls over: in the light of illumination, familiar buildings look very different, and it’s impossible to resist the charm of the city!
 Write in the comments if you think that we unfairly cheated any sights in our guide.
-Minsk is waiting for you, and we are waiting for you to like =)
+Minsk is waiting for you, and we are waiting for you to like and to read =)